bknight72/weather_getter_app/README.md

 ##### I am not actually in Newport.

 Worth noting that I did make some custom artwork featuring my cat, Bernina, for each of the different weather conditions.
 I am very very proud of those.
-I played around with adding some additional functionality that goes beyond that of the course.
+I played around with adding some additional functionality that goes beyond that of the Udemy course that I am taking.

 ## I am availible for commissions on those cat drawings.